Master’s in Speech-Language Pathology Application Requirements

 Watertown, MA 02471

 Admission is granted one time per year.
 Full-time students will be accepted for summer admission and will begin a strict sequence of study in the summer.
-The admission deadline for the Summer 2021 cohort is February 1.
-Applications must be verified by CSDCAS and received by Monmouth University by February 1; verification typically takes one month.
+The admission deadline for the Summer cohort is February 1 each year.
+Applications must be verified by CSDCAS and received by Monmouth University by February 1 each year; verification typically takes one month.

 Students who have a bachelor’s degree in Speech-Language Pathology/Communication Sciences and Disorders from an accredited institution may apply for admission.
 Students with a bachelor’s degree in a discipline other than Speech-Language Pathology/Communication Sciences and Disorders may apply for admission after completing up to 18 credits of prerequisite course work.
 As is the case with most graduate programs in speech-language pathology, admission is highly competitive.